Willy-Kimura/HotkeyListener/README.md

 string hotkey1 = "Control+Shift+E";
 string hotkey2 = "Alt+E";

-// Since we'll reference hotkey1, this will update hotkey1
+// Once we reference the variable hotkey1, this will
-// and its variable using a reference to hotkey2's value. hkl.Update(ref hotkey1, ref hotkey2);
+// update the hotkey and listen for its key-presses. hkl.Update(ref hotkey1, hotkey2);
 ```

 ### Removing Hotkeys